 Outsourcing On Steroids

-Of course Pete is not doing all of this alone.
-One of the techniques he has become particular good at is what you might call “outsourcing on steroids“.
+Of course, Pete is not doing all of this alone.
+One of the techniques he has become particularly good at is what you might call “outsourcing on steroids“.
 He can do so many things because, well, he’s not the one doing it all.
 He only contributes the most important part – the core content or strategy – the rest is executed by his team.

 His main philosophy on outsourcing, which is the basis for his new Profit Hacks course with Rich Schefren, is what he calls Core Vs Mechanics.
 Core is the creative output that you are responsible for, while everything around it – all the mechanical tasks – are completed by other people.

 Pete did a great job illustrating his outsourcing system with a quick example that explains how he stays on top of market leadership by leaving comments in forums, except he doesn’t actually do it.

 Pete’s outsourcers email him links to a handful of relevant forum posts a day.
 Pete then replies to the forum posts via audio recording, which is then transcribed, edited and posted to the forums by his assistant.
 Not only do they do that, but they then go to work creating videos, blog posts, slide presentations, all just from Pete’s audio recording, and spread this content around the web.